AlexChambers/GreatestAppEverMade/README.md

 Version History
 ---------------

+1.1.0 - Thursday 17 2014

++ Properly configured the GraphView library.

++ Randomly generates numbers on each button press

 1.0.0 - Tuesday 15 July 2014

 + Added the provided GraphView class which will generate the graphs used in this app (Assignment 1)